adamrouhiainen/NormalizingFlowsCosmology/readme.md

 Additional requirement for N-body notebook: 2D Quijote density fields; instructions at https://quijote-simulations.readthedocs.io/en/latest/df.html#id1

-The data is read in the N-body notebook with training_data.py, line 166; change fname_train and fname_validation if needed depending on how Quijote data is saved.
+The data is read in the N-body notebook with training_data.py, line 166.
+Quijote patches should be saved in data/patches.
+If needed, change fname_train and fname_validation depending on how Quijote data is saved, as well as the number of patches and training/validation split.